 Myasthenia gravis is a neuromuscular disorder and an autoimmune disease that causes weakness in voluntary or skeletal muscles, such as those responsible for facilitating breathing and moving parts of the body, including the arms and legs, as well as eye movement, facial expressions and swallowing.

 A neuromuscular disorder involves the muscles and the nerves that control them, while an autoimmune disease occurs when a person’s immune system mistakenly attacks otherwise healthy tissue.
-In people with myasthenia gravis, the body produces antibodies (proteins made by the immune system when it suspects harmful substances in the body) that block the nerve cells and muscles cells from communicating via neurotransmitters (or chemicals that brain cells — neurons — use to send messages).
+In people with myasthenia gravis, the body produces antibodies (proteins made by the immune system when it suspects harmful substances in the body) that block the nerve cells and muscle cells from communicating via neurotransmitters (or chemicals that brain cells — neurons — use to send messages).

 The name myasthenia gravis, which is Latin and Greek in origin, means “grave, or serious, muscle weakness,” according to the National Institutes of Health (NIH).
 The condition is likewise characterized with muscle weakness that worsens after various movements and periods of activity and improves with rest.